WORKING THE AUCTION PROCESS SO IT FAVORS YOU

 I don’t like buying things sight unseen.
 I at least want to have the item right before me with my eyeballs gazing directly at it.
 Good pictures really help, but they don’t always tell the story, especially when you must buy it as-is.
 It doesn’t matter if you are buying something with a promise attached, or whether it is even working or not.
 You are taking your chances on getting a good deal on something you want and wind up paying more for repairs than can justify the original cost.

 I was into model railroading as a hobby for a while.
 I bid for a lot of related items on eBay.
 Since the site supports seller ratings, feedback, and online support, I felt comfortable bidding that way.
 If something went wrong and you filed a complaint, the seller could either respond or deal with eBay’s penalties.
-Half of the items I purchased needed repairs, but that fact was revealed on the bid page.
+Many of the items I purchased needed repairs, but that fact was revealed on the bid page.
 Fortunately, most of the stuff I bought was either new or in like new condition.

 I also purchased currencies, tools, and other items as well.
 If there was free shipping, my cost was net.
 A shipping charge factored into my final decision to move forward with other bids that I was interested in.